 Instruments like Stereomicroscope, Forceps, Dissection scissors, Lab coats, gloves, closed toe shoe (boot), face masks were worn for this procedure.
 The Sand flies were fixed in 70% Ethanol.
-Using a forcep and needle, a Sand fly was collected from the pool and dropped in a dry Petri dish.
+Using a forceps and needle, a Sand fly was collected from the pool and dropped in a dry Petri dish.
 A drop of normal saline was put on a clean dry slide.
 It was placed on the microscope and the head separated from the thorax, observing the shape, size and colour.
 The antenna was also removed and examined, noting the number of segments and shape that it has.
 The mouthparts were also dissected to observe the shape and structure of the Labrum, Mandible and hypopharynx.
 The wings and the legs were then removed to examine the thorax to note the shape, size and colour.
 Finally, the abdomen was opened longitudinally to observe the internal organs which include the digestive system, reproductive organs and malpighian tubules.
-Identification was done using Sand fly identification keys by Jezek et al (2018), Lan & Cross Key (1993) and other reference Specimens and images.
+Identification was done using Sand fly identification keys by Jezek et al (2018), Lan & Cross Key (1993) and other reference specimens and images. (cite references)

 3.9 Data Analysis